obsidianmd/obsidian-help/en/How to/Internal link.md

 ### Link to files

 To create an internal link, simply type `[[`.
 This will prompt you with the list of notes you can link to.
-Use `Up arrow` and `Down arrow` to navigate the suggestion list and `Enter` to select the current highlighted link.
+Use up and down arrow keys to navigate the suggestion list and `Enter` to select the current highlighted link.

 ### Link to headings